River Deveron Fishing for Salmon, Sea Trout & Wild Brownies

 The River Deveron is a north east Scotland spate river which runs from its source in the Ladder Hills (part of the Grampian range) for 60 miles to the Moray Firth at Banff.

 The Deveron is rated (by catch returns) as the 5th best salmon and sea trout river in Scotland and is only surpassed by the mighty Tweed, Tay, Spey & Dee.
 Unlike the top 4 the Deveron is a relatively narrow river and so offers an intimate fishing experience.
 Deveron salmon have a good average size, with 10lb+ fish being very common, and there are always a number of 20lb+ fish caught each year.
 In fact the Deveron holds the British record for the largest salmon caught on a fly which weighed a staggering 61lb.
 The salmon season starts on the 11th February and spring salmon can be encountered from opening day anywhere on the river, although unusually the higher beats often out fish the lower and middle beats.
 Fresh fish continue to enter the river throughout the season, with a good grilse run in the summer and a significant run of large autumn salmon right up to the closing day on the 31st October.
 Given sufficient water sea liced salmon can be caught nearly anywhere on the river.
+Wild Brown Trout over 5lb are caught each year on the river especially in spring, and is typically in the top 5 rivers in the UK for wild trout enthusiasts.

 Forsyth Pool - Primary holding pool at Castle Fishery River Deveron